DiskDriver/Rasticrac/README.md

 # Rasticrac

+Includes fix for error: "Cannot find 'ps'.
+Install from Cydia: 'adv-cmds'" even when adv-cmds is installed

 Rasticrac v3.2.5 is for Crack IPA file, copy from appaddict.org, just for study.
 Now support PlugIn and Watch App.

 How to use.